amxhab/AGT-Project/README.md

 # AGT-Project
- Test our greedy algorithm for a ad auction special model
+ Test our greedy algorithm for an ad auction special model